 - Chives: You may swap in finely chopped green onions, if that’s what you have on hand.

-- Cheddar: Freshly shredded is best, but pre-shredded works as well.
+- Cheddar: Freshly shredded sharp cheddar cheese is our preferred cheese, but pre-shredded works as well.

 - Bacon: Fried and crumbled!

 - Boil, Peel, and Slice: Boil the eggs using your preferred method, peel the eggs, and then slice them in half.
 Pop the yolks out into a mixing bowl and set the whites aside.